ozchamo/nfs-auto-provisioner-for-openshift/README.md

 And - it provides mechanisms to progress and rollback both the autoprovisioner AND the test

-Before running, be sure to, at a minimum, configure the top two variables:
+Become a cluster adming and then, before running, be sure to at a minimum, configure the top two variables:

 NFS_SERVER=<your-nfs-server-hostname-or-ip-address
 NFS_PATH=/your/nfs/server/shared/path

-And, of course, you need to be an admin user.
+This is simply a bash automation of the process above, based on:

-This is simply a bash automation of the process above, based on: https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner#manually
+https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner#manually